orbeon/orbeon-forms-doc/Form-Runner:-Home-Page.md

 - whether the form is available or unavailable ("unpublished")
 - whether the form is a library form

+Unavailable forms remain on the server, but any user access to an unavailable form behaves as if the form had never been published.

 The user can select forms in two ways:

 - by using the checkboxes next to the form